gustavo-bravo11/CPSC571-Carmichael_Storage/README.md

 **Disclaimer:** Due to the absence of an SSL certificate (we are currently in the process of obtaining one from Butler University), the backend API is only accessible when running on a local machine.
 For our demonstration to the TA, we will show the complete system running end-to-end.
 The system can also be tested locally by following the setup instructions below.

+Since Gustavo is not a student of Butler University the website will be migrated to a new Butler University Link upon completion of this course.

 ## Overview

 This project is a two-step process designed to analyze and serve Carmichael number data efficiently: